mxstack/mxdev/README.rst

 This is useful to generate additional scripts or files or automate any other setup steps related to mxdev's domain.

 Extension configuration ends up in the ``mxdev.ini`` file and can be added globally to the ``settings`` section or package specific.
-To avoid naming conflicts the convention is to prefix options with an extension related prefix.
+To avoid naming conflicts the convention is to prefix options with an extension related namespace.

 This looks like so: